Caring for dogs in hot weather

 Do dogs sweat?

-How does my dog cool down?
+How do dogs cool themselves down?

-A fur coat might seem like a lot to wear in hot weather, but a dog’s is important.
+A fur coat might seem like a lot to wear in hot weather, but a dog’s coat is important.
 The hair floats as your dog moves, allowing air to circulate and reach the skin to cool it down.

-For the areas with less hair, like the belly, nose and ears apply canine sun block to protect your dog from UV rays.
-Never use human sun block on your pet; it contains zinc oxide, which is toxic to dogs.
+For the areas with less hair, like the belly, nose and ears apply canine sunblock to protect your dog from UV rays.
+Never use human sunblock on your pet; it contains zinc oxide, which is toxic to dogs.

 What’s the best time to walk my dog in hot weather?

 Try to walk your pet either in the mornings or later in the evening.
-Street pavements can get scorching hot during the day, which will burn your dog’s paws.
+Pavements can get scorching hot during the day, which will burn your dog’s paws.
 If you are in any doubt, put your hand on the pavement – if it feels uncomfortable for you, it’s too hot for your dog’s feet.

-Note: Never leave your pet alone in a hot car, as cars heat up extremely fast and put your dog at risk of heat stroke or death.
+Never leave your pet alone in a hot car as cars heat up extremely fast and put your dog at risk of heat stroke or death.
 Leaving your pet alone in a hot car is deemed animal neglect under the Animal Welfare Act 2006 and you may be fined.